brikteknologier/brewery/README.md

 brewery
 =======

-proxy service for combining our soa into one server
+proxy service for combining all our servers into one server and routing requests.

 ## usage